Teach (and Practice) a New Jewish Value Each Night of Hanukkah

 In talking with a friend about ways to make Hanukkah more meaningful, we wondered: How might we use the framework of eight days and make it a real rededication to Jewish values?

-We decided we’d set up a list of eight Jewish values, assign them each one day of Hanukkah, and plan appropriate activities for ourselves and/or our households.
+We decided we’d set up a list of eight Jewish values, assign each one to a day of Hanukkah, and plan appropriate activities for ourselves and/or our households.
 We brainstormed activities that might be suitable for different households (depending on ages and abilities).
 The idea of activities is not simply doing for doing’s sake, but doing for the sake of learning.
 Be sure to reflect and talk afterward!

 1. Nidivut, Generosity